Need a Book?

 - Search SpringerLink for Ebooks to find ebooks in several major categories purchased from Springer Verlag publishing company.

 - NEW!
-Search Loeb Classical Library Online to find Greek and Latin literature made available by Harvard University Press.
+Search Loeb Classical Library Online to find Greek and Latin literature in ebook format made available by Harvard University Press.
 It is an interconnected, fully searchable, perpetually growing, virtual library of all that is important in Greek and Latin literature.

 - The Reference Shelf H.W.
 Wilson describes The Reference Shelf in this way.
 “Each book in The Reference Shelf annual series of six offers extensive, unbiased exploration of a top of importance in modern society, in a compilation of notable articles from respected publications, abstracts of 20 to 30 additional articles, and a bibliography of other sources.”